 Important for intrapreneurs is the support of management to undertake intrapreneurial activities.
 Management support is the willingness of management to facilitate and promote intrapreneurship.
 For example, by encouraging and recognising that their activities involve some risk-taking.
 Intrapreneurship can be enhanced by establishing it as a norm within the organisation.

 The structure of the organisation can positively influence intrapreneurship.
 The way information flows - like described in Typology of organisational cultures can influence the evaluation, selection, and implementation of ideas.
 Whether or not decision-making is centralised or decentralised can influence the self-efficacy of employees.
+Empowerment allows employees to develop proactive behaviour through an organisational structure that aims for autonomy and commitment of employees in decision-making 8.

 Autonomy and work discretion both influence the intrapreneur.
 A decentralised decision-making process leads to more intrapreneurial activities.
 Likewise, this effect also shows when employees get the freedom to design their own work.